B-Bounded cohomology and applications: Relative constructions

 which is finitely generated $\Z [G]$-module in each dimension on generating set $S_n = \{s_{1,n},\dots,s_{k_n,n}\}$.
 Fixing the weight of each generator to be $1$, we extend this to a weight function on $R_n$ in the usual way by

 Up to linear equivalence, this definition is independent of the initial weighting given to the generating set.
-Now choose a $\Z$-linear splitting of this resolution $\{s_n : R_n \to R_{n+1}\}_{n \geq -1}$; associated to this contraction are its Dehn functions, which we refer to as the \underbar{relative Dehn functions of $G$ with respect to $\RH$}.
+Now choose a $\Z$-linear splitting of this resolution $\{s_n : R_n \to R_{n+1}\}_{n \geq -1}$; associated to this contraction are its Dehn functions, which we refer to as the \underline{relative Dehn functions of $G$ with respect to $\RH$}.
 Again, up to linear equivalence, the definition of the Dehn functions is independent of the choice of linear splitting.

-\begin{definition} The relative Dehn functions of $G$ with respect to $\mathcal{H}$ are \underbar{$\B$-bounded} if there is type $FF^\infty$ resolution of $\Delta$ over $\Z[G]$ such that each splitting $s_n$ is bounded by an element of $\B$. \end{definition}
+\begin{definition} The relative Dehn functions of $G$ with respect to $\mathcal{H}$ are \underline{$\B$-bounded} if there is type $FF^\infty$ resolution of $\Delta$ over $\Z[G]$ such that each splitting $s_n$ is bounded by an element of $\B$. \end{definition}

-\begin{lem} Suppose $\mathcal{L}\preceq \B$.
-If the relative Dehn functions of $G$ with respect to $\mathcal{H}$ are $\B$-bounded for a particular type $FF^\infty$ resolution, then they are $\B$-bounded for all type $FF^\infty$ resolutions. \end{lem} This is a relative version of the statement that the Dehn functions of a group $G$ does not depend on which type $HF^\infty$ classifying space is used in their construction, up to equivalence.
+\begin{lemma} Suppose $\mathcal{L}\preceq \B$.
+If the relative Dehn functions of $G$ with respect to $\mathcal{H}$ are $\B$-bounded for a particular type $FF^\infty$ resolution, then they are $\B$-bounded for all type $FF^\infty$ resolutions. \end{lemma} This is a relative version of the statement that the Dehn functions of a group $G$ does not depend on which type $HF^\infty$ classifying space is used in their construction, up to equivalence.

 Since $G$ is of relative type $FF^\infty$, it is also of relative type $\widetilde{FF}^\infty$, with respect to $\mathcal{H}$.
 As above, this gives a projective resolution of $\Z$ over $\Z[G]$ of the form